Rabe (Novi Kneževac)

 Rabe (Рабе, Rábé, Rabe) is a village in Serbia.
 It is situated in the Novi Kneževac municipality, in the North Banat District, Vojvodina province.
-The village has a Hungarian ethnic majority (91.11%) and its population numbering 135 people (2002 census).
+The village has population of 62 according to the 2022 census, a 54% decrease from the 2002 census, which recorded a population of 135.

 A border crossing to Hungary opened in October 2019, ending the village's century isolation and renewing the traditional ties with the Hungarian village of Kübekháza.